-The IEEE Brain Initiative is partnering with the IEEE Big Data 2019 to host a Brain Data Bank (BDB) challenge in Los Angeles, CA. Winners from the previous BDB Competition and Challenges have published their extended papers at the EMBS Conference 2018, the Sensors Journal 2019, and the SMC Magazine 2019.
+The IEEE Brain Initiative is partnering with the IEEE Big Data 2019 to host a Brain Data Bank (BDB) challenge in Los Angeles, CA. The Challenge provides an opportunifor graduate/post-doc researchers and other professionals to present and share their results regarding brain data analytics and usability with a chance to win cash awards.

 On this page

 Recording: Pre-Event Webinar for IEEE Brain Data Bank (BDB) Challenge